ansys/pyaedt-toolkits-antenna/doc/source/Getting_started.rst

       desktop.add_custom_toolkit("AntennaWizard")
       exit()

 #.
-Close the console and open the toolkit.
+Open the toolkit.
 If the toolkit does not appear, please restart AEDT:

     .. image:: ./_static/toolkit_in_AEDT.png
       :width: 800